blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Creating a Photolithography Machine.md

 Vacuum Tubes were based on the observed *thermionic effect* or *Edison effect* of emission of electrons (at that time, current, since electrons weren't discovered) in light-bulbs.

-\<FILL: Design Vacuum Tubes, then get to transistor.>
+\<FILL: Design Vacuum Tubes, then get to a big transistor.
+Then miniaturize it.\>